How to prepare your home for winter

-As the saying goes, if you do not like the Indiana weather, wait a few minutes.
+As the saying goes, if you don’t like the Indiana weather, wait a few minutes.
 But, make no mistake – when Indiana winters arrive, you will notice!
-Whether you love or hate winter, you should always make sure your home is ready for what comes with it.
-This blog will be broken into two parts, and aims to help you prepare for the cold, and make the season a little less expensive and a lot more enjoyable.
+Whether you love or hate winter, you should always make sure your home is ready for what comes with the season.

 Make sure the inside of your home is at peak performance

-According to the Energy Department, residential LED lights use at least 75 percent less energy and last 25 times longer than incandescent lighting.
+According to the Department of Energy, residential LED lights use at least 75 percent less energy and last 25 times longer than incandescent lighting.
 And savings-savvy homeowners can even upgrade their holiday lights.
-The estimated cost of electricity to keep a six-foot tree lit 12 hours a day, for 40 days, is 10 dollars with incandescent C-9 lights, compared to 27 cents with LED lights of the same size.5
+The estimated cost of electricity to keep a six-foot tree lit 12 hours a day, for 40 days, is 10 dollars with incandescent C-9 lights, compared to 27 cents with LED lights of the same size.

 A trained Commercial Service technician will be able to perform a thorough examination of your HVAC system with the proper tools and expertise to ensure that it is ready for winter.
 Once you have scheduled your HVAC check-up, use Trane’s HVAC maintenance checklist to understand what your Commercial Service technician will be looking for.